jsutariya/launcher/README.md

 ## About

 JS Launcher is a navigation launcher module for Magento inspired by <a href="https://github.com/astorm/PulsestormLauncher">PulseStorm Launcher</a> in Magento 1.
 The module allows you to navigate through admin panel Menu, Configuration sections and Global Search.
-You can navigate to any Menu link page, Configuration section, Products, Orders, Customers, CMS Pages and CMS Blocks using JS Launcher.
+You can navigate to any Menu link page, Configuration section, Products, Orders, Customers, Categories, CMS Pages and CMS Blocks using JS Launcher.

 ### Installation:
 Install using composer: